-With approval, a student may take courses as a transient student at another accredited institution and receive credit towards the degree for these courses.
+With approval, a student may take courses as a transient student at another accredited institution and receivecredit towards the degree for these courses.
 Approval is not guaranteed.
 To be granted permission to take transient courses, students must meet the following policy and procedural requirements:

-- The student must earn the minimum required residency hours at Georgia Southwestern State University to satisfy the requirements for his/her degree program. - The student must be eligible to register during the semester in which he or she applies for transient status. - The student must complete a Transient Permission Form and obtain the required signatures on the Transient Permission Form and Course Requirement Substitution Form, if applicable. - Graduating seniors must obtain written approval from the Assistant Registrar prior to submitting the Transient form to the Office of the Registrar.
-Students are responsible for assuring that the official grade for the course(s) is on file in the GSW Office of the Registrar by the date and time senior grades are due. - Students must obtain permission from the Office of Academic Affairs prior to submitting the form to the Office of the Registrar. - Students cannot take over 18 hours between all schools without permission of the Dean of their College. - Students must clear all holds before the transient form is processed. - Students granted transient permission must request that an official transcript of transient coursework be sent to the Office of the Registrar at Georgia Southwestern State University.
+- The student must earn the minimum required residency hours at Georgia Southwestern State University tosatisfy the requirements for his/her degree program. - The student must be eligible to register during the semester in which he or she applies for transient status. - The student must complete a Transient Permission Form and obtain the required signatures on the Transient Permission Form and Course Requirement Substitution Form, if applicable. - Graduating seniors must obtain written approval from the Assistant Registrar prior to submitting the Transient form to the Office of the Registrar.
+Students will need to assure that the official transcripts of all transient grades have been sent to the GSW Office of the Registrar before their degree will be complete and transcripts or diplomas can be provided. - Students must obtain permission from the Office of Academic Affairs prior to submitting the form to the Office of the Registrar. - Students cannot take over 18 hours between all schools without permission of the Dean of their College. - Students must clear all holds before the transient form is processed. - Students granted transient permission must request that an official transcript of transient coursework be sent to the Office of the Registrar at Georgia Southwestern State University.

 The Transient Permission form must be completed with the appropriate signatures and turned in to the GSW Office of the Registrar prior to course enrollment for credit to be awarded.
-Core Area F and major courses to be taken as transient courses require the approval of the student's dean as well as the student's advisor/chair.
+Core Area F and major courses to betaken as transient courses require the approval of the student's dean as well as the student's advisor/chair.
 Transient approval is for ONE TERM ONLY.
 Subsequent terms require submitting new transient forms with the required signatures.

-Grades earned in courses taken at another institution will not be counted in the student's grade point average at GSW.
+Grades earned in courses taken at another institution will not be counted in the student's institutional grade point average at GSW.